Manmay/JSefa/readme.txt

 2. RELEASE INFO

-JSefa ${version} requires J2SE 1.5 and some external jar files (see lib directory and the including readme.txt).
+JSefa ${version} requires J2SE 1.5 (or above) and some external jar files (see lib directory and the including readme.txt).

 Contents:
 * lib